peterbell215/CFSM/README.md

 ## Actions

-Clearly, just performing transitions on their own is not particularly useful.
+Clearly, just performing transitions on there own is not particularly useful.
 The FSM needs to perform actions based on those transitions.
 Two forms of actions can be specified using the FSM:

 ```ruby
 class Telephone < CFSM